Featured Comment:

 Instructions

-- Pour 1000 ml cold water into a pot and add 12 g dried kelp (kombu).
+- Pour 1000 ml cold water into a pot and add 5-10 g dried kelp (kombu).
 Let the kombu soak until softened.
 This will take at least 30 minutes.
-(You can soak it over night if you like, put a lid on if you do.)
+(You can soak it overnight if you like, put cover with a lid and store in the fridge if you do.)

 - Move the pan to the stove and slowly heat over a medium-low or medium setting.
-Bring to almost (but not quite) boiling, then remove the kombu.
+Bring to almost (but not quite) boiling, then remove the kombu and save it for later.

-- Line a sieve with a paper towel and place a pan or heatproof bowl underneath.
+- Line a sieve with a fine mesh cloth (cheesecloth or similar, kitchen paper in a pinch) and place a pan or heatproof bowl underneath.
 Pour the dashi through the paper towel to catch the bonito flakes.
-The paper towel helps catch all the small bits leaving you with a clear broth.
+Do not squeeze.

 - Use in your favorite Japanese recipes and enjoy!